alexwcrafter/ayokawebstatus/content/issues/2022-11-29-switching-servers.md

   - Shinbayo
 severity: down
 ---
+*Update* - AyokaRadio is now online again.
+All Services are slowly coming back online

 *Investigating* - We are investigating a potential issue that might affect the uptime of one our of services.
 We are sorry for any inconvenience this may cause you.
 This incident post will be updated once we have more information.